 Opulent palaces, grand boulevards, music and Viennese cafes make Vienna a gem of a destination.
 The “City of Music” was day 5 of our 8 day with Emerald Cruises.
 The ship docked in the morning and the day began with a guided bus and walking tour of Vienna.
 We then had the afternoon free to explore the Austrian capital at our leisure.

-Vienna is packed with highlights that include opulent palaces like Schönbrunn and Belvedere.
+Vienna is filled with opulent highlights including majestic palaces like Schönbrunn and Belvedere.
 St. Stephens Cathedral, completed in 1160, is a grand example of gothic architecture in the historic center.
 Another highlight of Viennese life is their spacious cafes, with a delicious assortment of pastries like strudel.
 On a side note, the strudel making demonstration led by the hotel manager aboard one afternoon was both educational and delicious.

 Viennese Food and Cafe Culture